amora479/website/content/classes/cps105/info/schedule.md

 ---
-title: "CPS 110 Section 2 Schedule"
+title: "CPS 105 Schedule"
 ---

-# CPS 110 (Section 2) Schedule
+# CPS 105 Schedule

 Note: Scheduled topics are subject to change without notice.
 Assignment due date and test date changes will be announced in class as well as reflected here.